mcglasp/ms4-big-idea-books/testing.md

 - Browsers used to test: Chrome (desktop and mobile), Safari (desktop, iPad, mobile), Firefox (desktop).
 - For responsiveness on hardware that I did not have access to, the responsinator.com was used.

-The following functions have been tested using, where applicable, superuser access privilages, end-user logged-in privilages, or unauthenticated-user access:
+The following functions have been tested using, where applicable, superuser access privileges, end-user logged-in privileges, or unauthenticated-user access:

 ## 1. Item search and navigation: